All American Foods

-All American Foods, Inc. (AAFI) is a food ingredient manufacturer, headquartered in Mankato, Minnesota.
+All American Foods (AAFI) is an American food ingredient manufacturer, headquartered in Mankato, Minnesota.

 AAFI operates four manufacturing facilities in Southern Minnesota that produce over 100 dairy and non-dairy food ingredients for human consumption.
 AAFI produces ingredients for bakery, confectionery, soups and sauce, and flavor applications.
 All American Foods also provides custom toll processing and packaging of food ingredients.

 History

 All American Foods was founded in 1987 by Jeff Thom in Mankato, Minnesota.
-Today, its 14 acre Mankato, MN campus includes three state-of-the-art manufacturing facilities.
+By 2000 its 14 acre Mankato, MN campus includes three large manufacturing facilities.

 In 2000, All American acquired Waseca Foods, which expanded their capacity and processing capabilities.
 Today, its Pro Mix line of value added food ingredients are used nationwide in a variety of applications.